What Does a Phlebotomist Do

 • Complete Flexibility: Study at your own pace, entirely from the comfort of your home.

-• Finish Fast: Get certified in as little as 2 months, compared to traditional programs that can take up to 2 years.
+• Finish Fast: You could get certified in as little as 2 months, compared to traditional programs that can take up to 2 years.

-• Trusted Education Partner: Program is in partnership with Auburn University, a 150-year-old accredited nonprofit university.
+• Trusted Education Partner: The program is in partnership with Auburn University, a 150-year-old accredited nonprofit university.

 • Hands-On Experience Included: Gain real-world experience through a volunteer externship at one of our partner locations.
 Complete the required blood draws for certification!